Skip to main content

 Preventive Strategies and Treatments

-For many people, due to their genetic makeup, even a strict vegetarian and diary free diet fails to lower LDL sufficiently to slow the progression of plaque build up .
-Most patients find that dietary changes can lower LDL by no more than 10% therefore medication is recommended as a result.
-Fortunately, modern medicine offers several effective strategies for managing high cholesterol levels those at risk who are unable to achieve sufficient LDL reduction by dietary means.
-Statins, the most widely prescribed class of cholesterol-lowering drugs, work by inhibiting the HMG-CoA reductase enzyme in the liver.
-This reduction in cholesterol synthesis triggers the liver to produce more LDL receptors, which in turn lowers LDL cholesterol levels in the blood.
+Fortunately, modern medicine offers several effective strategies for managing high cholesterol levels in individuals who cannot achieve sufficient LDL reduction through diet alone.
+Statins, the most commonly prescribed class of cholesterol-lowering drugs, work by inhibiting the HMG-CoA reductase enzyme in the liver, which reduces cholesterol synthesis.
+This triggers the liver to produce more LDL receptors, effectively lowering LDL cholesterol levels in the bloodstream.

-For individuals who cannot tolerate statins or for those with genetic mutations affecting PCSK9, newer treatments such as PCSK9 inhibitors are available.
-These medications, administered as injections, can lower LDL cholesterol by 50-60%, providing an effective option for those at high risk of coronary heart disease.
+For individuals who cannot tolerate statins or have genetic mutations affecting PCSK9, other treatment options are available.
+These include oral bile acid sequestrants, ATP citrate lyase inhibitors, and injectable PCSK9 inhibitors.
+In the UK, injectable treatments, including PCSK9 inhibitors and omega-3 fish oils (such as icosapent ethyl), are typically reserved for patients in secondary prevention cohorts.
+These injectable therapies can lower LDL cholesterol by 50-60%, providing a highly effective option for individuals at high risk of coronary heart disease.

 Conclusion